-During the current fiscal year, the District continued, completed or initiated a number of significant projects, which include the following:
+During the current fiscal year, the District continued, completed, or initiated a number of significant projects, which include the following:

 Monterey Peninsula Water Supply Project - The District has made continued progress on the Monterey Peninsula Water Supply Project working jointly with California American Water (Cal-Am), the Monterey Peninsula Regional Water Authority, and other parties.
-This past year, Cal-Am began work on the Monterey Pipeline.
+This past year, Cal-Am began work on the Monterey Pipeline and Hilby Pump Station with the District acting as Project Manager for environmental compliance assurance.
+When completed, the pipeline will allow Pure Water Monterey water to be supplied to Pebble Beach, Carmel and Carmel Valley and also allow additional excess Carmel River water to be delivered to the Aquifer Storage and Recovery wells in the winter.